 Frequently asked questions about Danone dividends

-Danone pays dividends on a Annual basis.
+Danone pays dividends on a Anual basis.

 Danone is listed on the Bourse de Paris and is part of the CAC40.